 - All printing is routed to the Canon copier by the Vendprint system.

-- Student users can pay for copies by using their copy card or currency.
+- Patrons can pay for copies by using their bank card or currency.

 - The following uses of the seminary computers are prohibited: